GodotSteam/GodotSteam-Docs/docs/classes/networking_utils.md

 ### getLocalPingLocation

 !!! function "getLocalPingLocation()"
 	Return location info for the current host.
 Returns the approximate age of the data, in seconds, or -1 if no data is available.
-You can use this value in [checkPingDataUpToDate](#checkpinguptodate).
+You can use this value in [checkPingDataUpToDate](#checkpingdatauptodate).

 	It takes a few seconds to initialize access to the relay network.
-If you call this very soon after calling [initializeRelayNetworkAccess](#initializerelaynetworkaccess), the data may not be available yet.
+If you call this very soon after calling [initRelayNetworkAccess](#initrelaynetworkaccess), the data may not be available yet.

 	This always return the most up-to-date information we have available right now, even if we are in the middle of re-calculating ping times.